kishan444444/AI_LANGUAGE_LEARINIG_APPLICATION/Readme.md

 ##  Architecture

-✅User Input (Text or Speech) → Speech-to-Text Processing (if applicable) ✅AI Processing → Uses LangChain + Groq LLaMA to generate responses ✅Translation Layer → Google Translate converts responses to the user's known language ✅Response Output → Displayed as text and optionally read using gTTS (Text-to-Speech) ✅Error Logging → Mistakes and corrections stored in SQLite for future analysis
+✅User Input (Text or Speech) → Speech-to-Text Processing (if applicable).
+✅AI Processing → Uses LangChain + Groq LLaMA to generate responses.
+✅Translation Layer → Google Translate converts responses to the user's known language.
+✅Response Output → Displayed as text and optionally read using gTTS (Text-to-Speech).
+✅Error Logging → Mistakes and corrections stored in SQLite for future analysis.

 📦 Installation
 ##  Tech Stack